“How do you actually identify risks?” Corwin asked me after a lecture.

 On a high level, we write out our concerns, questions, and assumptions.
 And send them back to the customer.

 It saves us some time and efforts.
 We show the areas we want them to focus on.
-Usually, we already have a rough opinion whether this piece of requirements will need our attention.
+Usually, we already have a rough opinion about whether this piece of requirements will need our attention.

 Next time requirements are already drafted out with many details.
 All our initial questions and concerns are answered.

-I ask the team to read and think through requirements.
+I ask the team to read and think through the requirements.
 They need to understand and discuss them with colleagues.

 Then, we have a grooming session.

-One of us explains a requirement to the rest of the team.
+One of us explains a requirement for the rest of the team.
 The goal is to ensure we are all on the same side.
 We need a shared vision of what we need to deliver.

 Usually, by this time there are quite a lot of questions.
 Someone understood it in another way.
-Someone pointed out some dependency with other requirements.
+Someone pointed out some dependency on other requirements.
 Or possible difficulties to implement, test or design it.